okaysnow/spotifymod/README.md

 ### 4. Install the Mod

+1. Make sure you have Minecraft 1.8.9 with Forge installed
-1. Copy the JAR file to your `.minecraft/mods` folder
+2. Copy the JAR file to your `.minecraft/mods` folder
+3. Follow steps 1-2 above to create and configure your Spotify app credentials
-2. Launch Minecraft 1.8.9 with Forge installed
+4. Launch Minecraft
-3. Press **P** in-game to open the Spotify GUI
+5. Press **P** in-game to open the Spotify GUI
-4. Click "Authenticate with Spotify" and log in
+6. Click "Authenticate with Spotify" and log in
-5. Start controlling your music!
+7. Start controlling your music!

 ## Usage